-Proceeding from the observation that mimesis, or the representation of reality, is one of the oldest and most complex issues in the history of literature, this course aims to introduce the student to central arguments that have evolved around realism, broadly conceived.
+Proceeding from the observation that mimesis, or the representation of reality, is one of the oldest issues in the history of literature, this course aims to introduce you to central arguments that have evolved around realism, broadly conceived.
 What is meant by realism?
 How does realism relate to the real?
 Is realism a style, a literary period, a political attitude, or a rhetorical trick?
-These and related questions, including also postcolonial and “magical realist” perspectives, will be addressed in the course.
-The readings are evenly divided between literary texts and critical commentary that ranges from Plato and Aristotle to contemporary theory; each seminar will be structured around an authoritative intervention (or set of interventions) in the debates on realism.
-As the course progresses, students will be encourage to formulate independent positions in relation to these debates.
-Ultimately, the intention is to enable a thorough, textured and historically grounded appreciation of realism as an open question rather than a closed book.
+These and related questions, including also postmodern perspectives, will be addressed in the course.
+The readings are divided between literary texts and critical commentary that ranges from Plato and Aristotle to contemporary theory; each seminar will be structured around an authoritative intervention (or set of interventions) in the debates on realism.
+As the course progresses, you will be encouraged to formulate independent positions in relation to these debates.
+Ultimately, the intention is to enable a textured and historically grounded appreciation of realism as an open question rather than a closed book.

 Course description: coming soon

 The teaching comprises seminars.
 Active participation is expected from students in all teaching formats in order to pass the examination.
 Students will often work with different tasks and assignments during the seminars in preparation for the examination.
 Apart from scheduled teaching, time will be spent reading course literature and completing mandatory assignments.